magento/devdocs/guides/v2.1/get-started/order-tutorial/order-admin-token.md

 Element | Description
 --- | ---
-`HTTP verb` | One of `GET`, `POST`, `PUT`, or `DELETE` `host` | The host name or IP address (and optionally, port) of the Magento installation.
+`HTTP verb` | One of `GET`, `POST`, `PUT`, or `DELETE` `host` | The hostname or IP address (and optionally, port) of the Magento installation.
 `scope` | Specifies which store the call affects.
 In this tutorial, this value is `default`.
 `endpoint` | The full URI (Uniform Resource Identifier) to the endpoint.
 These values always start with `/V1`.
 For example, `/V1/orders/4`.